Humanoid-Robots-as-Edu-Assistants/.github/profile/README.md

 [Nao says](https://github.com/Humanoid-Robots-as-Edu-Assistants/Nao_says)
 > Nao says (like the popular game Simon says) is a game in which Nao gives instructions to the players to do or not to do something.
 Then the robot performs the corresponding action and the players have to imitate it.
 The program currently supports 10 different animations.
+(It was designed for the "long night of science" in berlin, 2022)
 <br>

 [Empathy mapping](https://github.com/Humanoid-Robots-as-Edu-Assistants/empathy_mapping)